Welcome to Learning Online: Communicating and Collaborating.

 Throughout the course, you may find terms you are not familiar with; you can use the Glossary in the Downloads section below for key definitions.
 You may wish to download this so you can refer to it when needed.

-We have provided a course map to help you navigate your journey through the course.
-Click on the image below to access, or you can download the map from the Downloads section below.
+You can use the course map to help you explore the course.
+Select the image below to access it, or you can download the map from the Downloads section below.

 Have your say:

-If you are mentioning the course on social media, remember to tag comments with #FLlearningOnline.
+In this course, you’ll be encouraged to discuss the course and your thoughts on social media.
+Remember to tag comments with #FLCommunicatingOnline and @uoldigital.
 You can also follow us on Twitter or Facebook where you can find the latest news and updates about all our online courses.